Samuel Aitken. Bookseller and friend of Thomas Carlyle (About 1843)

 Samuel Aitken was a bookseller with the well-known Edinburgh firm of Bell & Bradfute.
 He was also the Dean of Guild, a non-elected member of the city council, and a friend of historian and essayist Thomas Carlyle.
 This calotype was produced by the famous partnership of David Octavius Hill and Robert Adamson.
 Despite the novelty of the photographic medium, the composition and painterly effect of the image is reminiscent of traditional portraits by Scottish painter Henry Raeburn.

 - title: Samuel Aitken.
-Bookseller; Dean of Guild; friend of Thomas Carlyle
+Bookseller and friend of Thomas Carlyle

 - accession number: PGP HA 25